RareEarthToken-gif/ret-site/README.md

 RET is non-redeemable and does not represent ownership of physical assets, commodities, securities, or financial instruments.

 ---
+How to Verify Contract Address Ownership?

+Table of Contents:
+Steps to verify contract address ownership
+Signing with Web3
+Signing Message Manually
+Verify Ownership for Bridged Token Contract
+Steps to verify ownership for bridged token contract Users can have their ownership of a contract address verified and tied to their Etherscan account.
+Once this is done, they will have access to submit a token update request for the contract address owned by them.
+This ensures that only the owner can update the token's information and prevents any other parties from hijacking the token's page, providing a sense of security.

+(Please note that all token update requests will be reviewed and subject to approval before being published on our platform.)

+Also read: What Is Verify Address Ownership?

+Before claiming the ownership of your contract address and updating your token's information, make sure that:

+The source code has already been deployed onto the Ethereum blockchain.
+The source code has already been verified (if you haven't verified it yet, please use this tool to do so).
+Steps to verify contract address ownership:
 ## Overview

 Rare Earth Token (RET) is designed as a fixed-supply digital asset aligned with long-term themes of technological development, resource scarcity, and industrial dependency on critical materials.